 If you are involved in a personal injury case on behalf of your child, there are many parts of the process that might seem unfamiliar.
 There is lots of paperwork and forms that need to be considered.
 One form that your family needs to consider is the release form, which is oftentimes related to the settlement.
 You can learn more about the release form here.

 A release form is a document that the defendant, or insurance agency, will want you to sign so they will be released from any future liability regarding your child’s injuries from the accident.
 This document accompanies some sort of monetary settlement.
 Your family can’t accept a settlement offer without signing a release.
 The language on release forms is often complicated, so it is important to understand what the document says.
-There are several parts that the typical release form will include.
+There are several parts that the typical release form in Connecticut child injury cases will include.

 Parts of a Release Form